Graphical Representation for Heterogeneous Face Recognition

 \subsection{Experimental Settings}

 The parameters appeared in this paper are set as follows.
-Each face image is cropped to $100\times125$.
-The image patch size is 10, and the overlapping size is 5, \textit{i.e.} there are 456 patches per image.
+A simple geometry alignment based upon five points (centers of two eyes, nose tip, left mouth corner, and right mouth corner) is performed on the face images used in this paper.
+These five facial points are automatically detected by the facial point detection method \cite{Ref40}, and error points are corrected manually.
+The only exception is that the facial points of the thermal infrared images are manually located.
+Each face image is cropped to $100\times125$ based on the facial points.
+The image patch size is {$10\times10$}, and the overlapping {area is 50\%}, \textit{i.e.} there are $P_M=456$ patches per image.
 The neighborhood search region is $16\times16$.
 In the Markov networks, we do not set $\delta_\Phi$ or $\delta_\Psi$ directly, but instead $\alpha$ is set to 0.025, where $\alpha={\delta_\Phi^2}/{\delta_\Psi^2}$.
+Three local descriptors, \emph{i.e.}, SURF \cite{Ref35}, SIFT \cite{Ref16}, and histograms of oriented gradients (HOG) \cite{Ref36}, are used in this paper.
+Each local descriptor is extracted from image patches with size of $10\times10$.
+For SURF, we employ the implementation embedded in the MATLAB software (available from the R2012b version), where the standard SURF-64 version was utilized.
+We manually set the center of the image patch as the interest point.
+The default parameter settings are selected and a 64-dimensional vector is returned as the SURF descriptor.
+For SIFT, we use an open source library \cite{Ref52}.
+The center of the image patch is taken as the interest point and we apply the default parameter settings to obtain the standard 128-dimensional vector.
+The HOG descriptor is also obtained through the open source library \cite{Ref52}.
+The $10\times10$ image patch is taken as the input and the cellsize is set to 5.
+A 124-dimensional vector is generated as the HOG descriptor.
 To determine other experimental settings, we conducted adjustment experiments on the CUFSF database.
 Once these experimental settings are determined, they are kept constant in following experiments.